 Ahead of Your Tour

-• Please check current CDC recommendations for travel to Bhutan and consult with your doctor 4-6 weeks prior to departure about general travel vaccinations you should have as precaution for travel.
+• Please check the Centers for Disease Control and Prevention (CDC) website and consult with your doctor 4-6 weeks prior to departure about general travel vaccinations you should have as precaution for travel to Bhutan (and India if applicable).
 See the “General Health and Inoculations” section below.

 • Travel insurance in case of serious medical emergency is strongly recommended.
 Full health coverage and repatriation is available through Allianz Travel Insurance.
 Please share your travel insurance information with us.